Geri-Borbas/Deprecated.Unity.Library.eppz/README.md

 00 Polygon-point containment
 ----------------------------

-The star polygon draw yellow when it contains all three points.
+The star polygon drawn yellow when it contains all three points.

 + When points appear to be on a polygon edge, test will return false
 + When point is at a polygon vertex, test will return false